levlitichev/DRiDO_microbiome/README.md

 # DRiDO Microbiome Study

 _Author_: Lev Litichevskiy
-_Last updated_: October 30, 2023
+_Last updated_: November 27, 2023

 This repository contains code and data that can be used to reproduce figures from the DRiDO microbiome manuscript.
 The starting point for this repository is summarized tables of taxonomic and functional classification results (not fastq files).

 ## Pre-processing of DO metagenomic sequencing data

-We used [Sunbeam](https://github.com/sunbeam-labs/sunbeam) for quality control of sequencing reads, specifically cutadapt to remove adapters, trimmomatic for quality-trimming, [komplexity](https://github.com/eclarke/komplexity) to remove highly repetitive sequences, and bowtie2 to remove host (mm10) reads.
+We used [Sunbeam](https://github.com/sunbeam-labs/sunbeam) for quality control of sequencing reads.
+More specifically, we used cutadapt to remove adapters, trimmomatic for quality-trimming, [komplexity](https://github.com/eclarke/komplexity) to remove highly repetitive sequences, and bowtie2 to remove host (mm10) reads.
 We performed taxonomic classification with Kraken2 against the  index available from the [Mouse Gastrointestinal Bacterial Catalogue (MGBC)](https://github.com/BenBeresfordJones/MGBC), and we performed functional classification using HUMAnN3.

 ## Repository organization